PGRacingDriverless/common/README.md

 - [License](#License)

 ## Overview
-A module with common functions and utilities used by other modules.
+A module with common messages, functions and utilities used by other modules.

 ## License
 This project is under an MIT license.